 Required for all professional certification M.A. students (elementary).
-Co-requisite: C&T 4502 (section 1).
 Examination of issues related to contemporary elementary education in the United States from the perspective of teacher as a reflective practitioner and curriculum maker, with a focus on teaching for social justice.
 Designed to complement students' master's action research projects.